aiidateam/aiida-core/docs/source/howto/data.rst

 Adding support for custom data types
 ====================================

-The nodes in the :ref:`provenance graph<concepts_provenance>` that are the inputs and outputs of processes are referred to as `data` and are represented by :class:`~aiida.orm.nodes.data.data.Data` nodes.
+The nodes in the :ref:`provenance graph<topics:provenance>` that are the inputs and outputs of processes are referred to as `data` and are represented by :class:`~aiida.orm.nodes.data.data.Data` nodes.
 Since data can come in all shapes and forms, the :class:`~aiida.orm.nodes.data.data.Data` class can be sub classed.
 AiiDA ships with some basic data types such as the :class:`~aiida.orm.nodes.data.int.Int` which represents a simple integer and the :class:`~aiida.orm.nodes.data.dict.Dict`, representing a dictionary of key-value pairs.
 There are also more complex data types such as the :class:`~aiida.orm.nodes.data.array.array.ArrayData` which can store multidimensional arrays of numbers.